 - Do you participate in helping create, review or update your department’s policies?

 - How do you lead by example and guide your employees in complying with your company’s policies?

 - How do you carry out your job responsibilities and enforce company policies on hiring, firing, promotions or performance reviews?

 - How do your employees help hold each other accountable?

-Because you play a key role in showing your employees how to access your organization’s policies, educating employees on policies and procedures, and enforcing policies, you’re also a policy manager of sorts, whether your main role is marketing, sales, accounting, HR or other departmental manager.
+Because you play a key role in showing your employees how to access your organization’s policies, educating and training employees on policies and procedures, and enforcing policies, you’re also a policy manager of sorts, whether your main role is marketing, sales, accounting, HR or other departmental manager.
 After all, you most likely know your department’s specific policies better than anyone else.